-Advisory: Eligibility for ENGL 90, ADJUS 121
+Advisory: Eligibility for ENGL 90; ADJUS 121

 Origin, development, philosophy, and legal basis of evidence; types and ways of presenting evidence; judicial decisions and statutory rules of evidence governing the admissibility of testimony, writings, and material objects at a criminal trail; constitutional and procedural considerations affecting searches and seizures, admissions and confessions, and methods of identification.
+May not be repeated.
 SC